Saab B engine: History

 In the early 1960s Rolf Mellde, Per Gillbrand and Karl Rosenqvist began work on a new 1.2 L inline four for the upcoming Saab 99.
 UK engineering and consultancy company Ricardo was involved in the project, and were also aware that Triumph in the UK were working on a similar engine.
 When Saab determined that developing their own engine would be too expensive and too risky, Ricardo put Saab in contact with Triumph.

-Triumph agreed to supply Saab with 50,000 engines per year for the new 99.
+Triumph agreed to supply Saab with 50,000 engines for the new 99.
 Displacement was 1.71 L at first, and was increased to 1.85 L later.
 Saab had exclusive use of the slant-four for the first several years of production.
 Saab designed a new transaxle which utilized the case of the transaxle as its oil sump.
 The Triumph engine was turned 180° so that the clutch and flywheel were in the front.
 A consequence of this is that the "front"-mounted water pump would be facing the firewall/bulkhead and be inaccessible, prompting it to be relocated to the top of the cylinder block.

-In 1972 Saab brought production of the engine in-house to their Scania division at a facility in Sodertalje.
+In 1972 Saab brought production of the engine in-house to their Scania division at a facility in Södertälje.
 An uncorroborated letter to the editor references a Saab press release of July 1970 that indicates that this was planned from the outset.
 Saab then embarked on a redesign of the engine that resulted in the Saab B engine.
 Displacement increased to 2.0 L, but the bore diameter was 0.3 mm smaller than the corresponding 2.0 L Triumph version.

 Saab redesigned the engine again in 1981, creating the Saab H engine.